ROI Calculator: Salesforce ERP integration

 • Reducing cost: By reducing staff or decreasing the need for double licensing.

-Cutting costs means that the savings are a yearly recurring saving with a factor 1 (one), while spending time on directly increasing the business or improving quality can have a higher factor.
-This ROI calculation example is based on an hourly rate to make it conservative and simple.
+Cutting costs means that the savings are recurring yearly savings with a factor of 1 (one), while spending time directly increasing the business or improving quality can have a higher factor.
+This ROI calculation example is based on an hourly rate, making it conservative and simple.
 It is possible to refine it to match your own case.

 ROI Calculation Case example

-Our ROI calculation case example includes the processes most common in Salesforce – Microsoft Dynamics integrations.
-It is a quote to cash process, therefore based on actual known optimization possibilities.
+Our ROI calculation case example includes the processes involved for most common in Salesforce – Microsoft Dynamics integrations.
+It is a quote to cash process based on known optimization possibilities.
 The variables in the calculations are:

 • Cost price per working hour